adsrmk/vitepress-latest/docs/en/guide/wp_memory.md

 3. Expand the WordPress constants section on the Site Health page to see its value.
 You'll see two WordPress memory limits.

-'WP_MEMORY_LIMIT' - This setting controls the PHP memory limit for the front-end of your site.
+`WP_MEMORY_LIMIT` - This setting controls the PHP memory limit for the front-end of your site.
 It’s typically the adjustment you’ll need to make if your site is experiencing fatal errors due to memory limitations.
-​'WP_MAX_MEMORY_LIMIT' - Sets the PHP memory limit for the admin area of your site.
+​`WP_MAX_MEMORY_LIMIT` - Sets the PHP memory limit for the admin area of your site.
 It can be adjusted higher or lower than the WP_MEMORY_LIMIT, as certain admin functions—like using third-party page builders—may require more memory than what’s needed to serve the site to visitors.